 General.
 Our Board of Directors and our stockholders approved our 2012 Equity Incentive Plan, or the 2012 plan, which became effective in February 2012.
 Our 2012 plan was a continuation of and successor to our 2002 plan and after our 2012 plan became effective, no further stock awards were made under our 2002 plan.
-As of December 31, 2017, there were no shares remaining available for the grant of stock awards under our 2012 plan and there were outstanding stock options covering a total of 73,441 shares that were granted under our 2012 plan.
 Our Board of Directors or a duly authorized committee thereof, has the authority to administer the 2012 plan.
 Our Board of Directors may also delegate certain authority to one or more of our officers.
 Our Board of Directors or the authorized committee is referred to herein as the plan administrator